david-schmidt/KEGS-upstream/README.a2.compatibility.txt

 Championship Loderunner: Requires disk to be writeable or else it starts
 	the level and then jumps immediately back to the title page.

+Copy II+ 8.1: When doing a bit-copy, if the pattern at $5c13-$5c1b is detected
+	($d5,$aa,$96,xx,xx,xx,xx,$aa,$aa, which is DOS 3.3 sector $00) at the
+	start of the track, then it writes $5c21-$5c24 out just before it:
+	$d5,$ab,$cd,$df when doing bit copies.
+This may be either a serial number code, or just a way to detect bit-copied disks.
+5.25" bit copies always seem to write 9-bit sync bytes, which is wasteful.

 Drol: Needs slot 6 set to "Your Card" from the IIgs control panel
 	(Ctrl-Cmd-ESC, then choose "Slots").